 This is a completely optional step.
 I understand that glitter can be messy and it gets everywhere.
 Maybe if you have the option to go outside, you should.
 I let them use my very best Martha Stewart glitter because I just had a crazy moment.
 Sometimes I love to give the kids really good supplies and see the looks on their faces.
 They also tend to be super careful when they know it’s my very best supply.

-I love the ethereal quality that the doilies provide.
-I also love that each child was able to create their own version so that they are all a bit different.
+I love the ethereal quality that the doilies provide and that each child was able to create their own version so that they are all a bit different.
 I hope you make these fairy wings and add them to your child’s world of imaginary play!

 - DIY cardboard easel